frandiox/NihongoDS/README.md

-NihongoDS is a game for NintendoDS for learning Japanese language.
+NihongoDS is a game for NintendoDS programmed in C++ using the homebrew library PAlib.
-It is programmed in C++ and uses PAlib library.
+You can practise Hirganada-Katakana and read information about Japanese language.

 Note: PAlib is outdated.